Strong Quake Shakes Croatia, Damaging Buildings in Capital

 The European seismological agency, EMSC, said the earthquake measured 5.3 and struck a wide area north of the capital, Zagreb, at 6:23 a.m.
 (0523 GMT) Sunday.
 The epicenter was 7 kilometers (4 miles) north of Zagreb at a depth of 10 kilometers (6 miles).

+Prime Minister Andrej Plenkovic said earthquake was the biggest in Zagreb in the last 140 years.

-Many buildings in Zagreb cracked and walls and rooftops were damaged.
+Many buildings in the capital cracked and walls and rooftops were damaged.
 Downtown streets were littered with debris.
 Concrete slabs fell on cars and chimneys landed in front of entrances.

-Residents shared photos of belongings falling off shelves, broken bottles and glass inside homes.
+Footage from the scene showed mothers dressed in nightgowns hugging their newborn babies in a parking lot as they evacuated a damaged maternity hospital amid freezing temperatures.
+The women, newborn babies and incubators were being moved to a new location with the help of the army.

 The earthquake struck amid a partial lockdown of the capital because of the spread of the coronavirus.
-People were told to avoid public areas, such as parks and public squares, but had no choice as they ran out of their apartments.
+People were told to avoid public areas, such as parks and public squares, but had little choice as they fled their residences.

 Interior Minister Davor Bozinovic said the situation was complicated by the restrictive virus-related measures in place.